SimmonsRitchie/metrics-hub/README.md

 # Metrics Hub

-**metrics_hub** is a toy example of an OOR data pipeline.
+**metrics-hub** is a toy example of an OOR data pipeline.
 It makes use of the [factory design](https://refactoring.guru/design-patterns/factory-method) pattern.

 ## Install
 Open the terminal.
 Clone this project.